 We ask that you adhere carefully to the OA packing list.
-Students will be active and outside every day and in all weather, so please select sensible, functional, appropriate clothing.
-The outdoor clothing and equipment included on the packing lists have been chosen to provide the necessary elements of a full outdoor adventure clothing system, so neglecting to bring items as noted could potentially compromise safety and comfort in the field.
+Students will be active and outside every day.
+So, while you can wear normal, everyday clothes at OA, please aim to select functional and appropriate items.
+The outdoor clothing and equipment included on the "Off Campus" section of the list have been chosen to provide the necessary elements of a full outdoor adventure clothing system.
+So, neglecting to bring any of those items could potentially compromise safety and comfort in the field.
 As part of our commitment to simple living, we expect students to embrace having the things that they need and not much more.
 We expect clothing to be presentable and respectful to others.
-For more information on what to bring, please refer to "The Outdoor Academy Dress Code."
+For more information on clothing, please refer to "The Outdoor Academy Dress Code."